 In physical signage (or products in general), the dimensions are already set.
 In digital signage, you may be working with different screen types or resolutions.
 In this case, you may want to begin building the presentations using responsive principles on hand.

 Have a look at one of our articles, Responsive HTML pages made easy, and there are more articles and resources available online.

 5. Use Other Resources and Assets

 Essentially, Rise Vision presentations are web pages like the screenshot below when I am viewing a presentation in HTML view:

-If you already have an individual or a team already in place creating existing work for you elsewhere in digital - be it a website, a social media app - considering leveraging what existing resources they have already in moving content from these areas back into signage.
+If you already have an individual or a team already in place creating existing work for you elsewhere in digital - be it a website, a social media app - considering leveraging what existing resources and content creation tools they have already in moving content from these areas back into signage.